 SEA BUCKTHORN SEED AND FRUIT OIL (HIPPOPHAE RHAMNOIDES)

-Just some of the compounds within the oil include: Omega-3 and Omega-6 essential fatty acids and the rare Omega-7 fatty acid – cis-vaccenic acid – as well as vitamins E & K, carotenoids and flavonoids.
+Sea buckthorn oil has an intense deep orange colour, which indicates that it is jam packed full of beta-carotene, a pro vitamin A. other compounds within the oil include: Omega-3 essential fatty acid and the rare Omega-7 fatty acid – cis-vaccenic acid – as well as vitamins E & K, carotenoids and flavonoids.

 ANTIOXIDANT VITAMIN E (TOCOPHEROL)